 Local sites will receive a detailed diagnostic assessment together with specific recommendations for treatment.
 For those appropriate, short term counseling will comprise 10-20 sessions of evidence based psychotherapies (e.g. CBT, MI, brief dynamic therapy).
 Medication management will include assessment for, and initiation of, psycho-pharmacological treatments.
 Following stabilization, care will be transitioned to local prescribers, but with the opportunity for ongoing remote consultation.
 Participating campus clinicians will also be able to get expert consultation on all students, not only the ones being seen for tele-counseling services.
 The SUNY-STCN will utilize measurement-based-care ensuring that outcomes are both monitored and optimized.
 We will be part of the Center for Collegiate Mental Health and will be utilizing the Counseling Center Assessment of Psychological Symptoms (CCAPS) to describe and monitor clinical status, assessing efficacy of the tele-counseling interventions with comparisons available to local sites to appropriate national norms.

-If you are interested in learning more about how you can become a participating campus, you can contact the Program Coordinator at BeckerE@upstate.edu.
+If you are interested in learning more about how you can become a participating campus, you can contact the Program Administrator at BeckerE@upstate.edu.

 If you are looking for information about becoming a patient with the program, more information can be found here.